Day 4: Praying Brave with a Yes Heart

 After asking a trusted group of friends what they thought brave prayer looked like I wanted to stop almost before starting.

 Praying brave is listening well. ~ Lisa Apello

-Because you see the word listen scares me.
+The word listen scares me.
 No really, it’s opposite of talk.
 I talk well.
 I talk often.
 I talk to God all the time.
 But rarely do I slow my roll long enough to listen.
-It’s so bad that when I read my bible I am sure I am talking even then.
+It’s so bad that when I read my Bible, I am sure I am talking even then.
 It’s unnatural for me to listen.
-Just ask all my teachers who made me write “I will not talk in class” one hundred times a day.
+Just ask all my teachers who made me write, “I will not talk in class” one hundred times a day.

 But I realized that if I stop now I will miss a blessing.
 If I don’t pray brave I will miss a calling.
 I will miss a revelation.
 So if praying brave is listening well I want to listen.

 Writing this series is not something I chose.
 It was in obedience to God’s call after prayer.
 I almost named the series on my own and then I shut the computer down before I could type.
 I prayed.
 And then I did the unnatural.

 Praying Brave with a Yes Heart is His title.
 I am sure of that.